Coming To Your Neighborhood Very Soon…

 Perform a walk through with the municipal Inspector to verify that all restoration is complete to the satisfaction of the municipality.

-A. Please expect additional traffic noise.
+Please expect heavy traffic and construction equipment noise.
 A typical work day starts at 7AM and ends at sunset.

-A. You can get construction notices by signing up for the email list at www.fiber.events, or you can pre-order by visiting www.Wyyerd.com.
+You can get construction notices by signing up for the email list or pre-order today!